Sameer84/HIT137-Assignment-03/README.md

 • A Scoring system based on enemies defeated, and collectibles collected, health bar for players, and enemies.
 • Implement a game over screen with the option to restart.

+Bonus:

+Create a dynamic camera that follows the players smoothly.
+You have three game ideas, select one and implement the above requirements.
+• A game with human-like characters (hero, enemy)
+• A game with an animal (Hero) and human characters (Enemy).
+• A tank-based game navigating through a battlefield to engage with enemy tanks or something.